Stanislav-Perchenko/logic-encapsulating-custom-views/README.md

-This is just a sample.
-You can play around with your own text right here.
+This is just a demonstration project for custom Custom Views encapsulating complex layout and related business-logic.
+They are intended for offloading Activities and their layouts of boilerplate code.
+This custom Views may be used as library artifacts.

 Markdown
 -------------